Khaders-sec/Web-Security/SQLi-Khader_1/README.md

 - SQL Injection in a Nutshell. => (Let's Take a Look! ><)

   - What is SQL Injection?
-  - How does SQL Injection work?
+  - What is the types of SQL Injection?
   - How to prevent SQL Injection?

 - SQL Injection in Action => (Let's Hack It! ^^)